Skip to Main Navigation

 Program | Harnessing the Value of Data for Development | For Government Officials and Civil Society

-This program explores the impact of location on access to services, economic opportunities, and vulnerability to climate change.
+This program explores how location can impact access to services, economic opportunities, and vulnerability to climate-related shocks.
 It focuses on innovative uses of geospatial analysis to better target infrastructure and investments.
 Participants will learn how to use this technology to improve the welfare of poor and vulnerable households.

 • Image